Urban-Hacker/Bitcoin-Food-Recipes/Biltong.md

 # Biltong (South African Cured Meat)

 > This recipe is extreamly easy to do especially if you want to try to do cured meat yourself.
-It is important to respect the general proportion based on how much beef you have, in doubt put a bit more.
+It is important to respect the general proportion based on how much beef you have.
+In doubt put a bit more.

 # Ingredients (metric unit)